 Understand The Minimum Requirements to Incorporate a Company in Singapore

 - At least one shareholder(According to Singapore Companies Act.
 100% Foreign share ownership either by an individual or by a legal entity is allowed).

 - At least one Director,who has to be either permanent Singaporean resident or a foreigner having a valid Employment Pass (According to Singapore Companies Act.
 There is no restriction on employing additional local or foreign directors).

 - At least one Corporate Secretary,who also has to be a Singaporean resident and qualified enough to take over the responsibility (According to the Singapore companies Act.
-It is necessary to hire a CS within six months of incorporation and must possess a relevant experience to handle the CS role as per the Singaporean laws).
+It is necessary to hire a Company Secretary within six months of incorporation and must possess a relevant experience to handle the Company Secretary role as per the Singaporean laws).

 - Having a local registered address in Singapore is a crucial requirement for setting up your company in Singapore (PO Box addresses are strictly not allowed).

 - At least one Singaporean Dollar as an initial paid up capital (According to Singapore Companies Act.
 For incorporating a Pte Ltd company in Singapore there is no need to have a minimum paid-up share capital).